AEB-L Information & Composition

 I've recommended this stainless steel to knifemakers for years.
 Anyone who has been around me will tell you I love this steel.
 Try it and let us know what you think of it.
-We're working with Uddeholm and Sandvik to get thicker material.
+We're working with Uddeholm to get thicker material.

 AEB-L is used by several damascus makers including Devin Thomas, Rob Thomas and Gerome Weinand in their stainless damascus.

 14C28N is shown in the table above for comparison purposes.

 Heat Treating Information:Preheat: Heat to 1560° and equalize.

 1920°F Austenitize: Ramp to 1940°F and hold at temperature for 15 minutes.
 Oil or plate or air quench as quickly as possible.

 1975°F Austenitize: Ramp to 1995°F and hold at temperature for 5 minutes.
 Oil or plate or air quench as quickly as possible.

 Cryogenic Treating: To get the most from AEB-L you must cryo.
 Cool to -95 °F. No soak is required.

 Temper: Temper immediately after hardeneing or cryo.
 Temper at least 2 times for two hours each time.
 Use the table below to achieve desired hardness.